seimith/seimith.github.io/_posts/2016-07-28-New Laptop Installfest.md

 layout: post
 title:  New Laptop Installfest
 date:   2016-06-11 8:22:15 -0700
-categories: installation
+categories: ["installation"]
 ---

 So I recently purchased a laptop.

 And you know what, it's the first laptop that I've every really owned.
 It's not a "handmidown".
 Not a shitty one on loan.
 It's a laptop that I purchased with my own money!
 Yay, I'm soooo #adulting!

 Anyway, the reason why I decided to buy  a personal laptop was because of some side projects that I wish to focus on.
 I also want to be responsible and not do it on my company's equipment.

 ### About My Macbook
 Since I'm not a gamer and I plan on focusing on font-end development, I didn't spec it out too crazily.